 Successful asynchronous learners are independent and self-directed and able to take greater responsibility for their coursework.

 Programs at Maryville University are 100% online, offering students the opportunity to tailor their education to their personal and professional lives.
-Average class size is 15, which ensures that instructors have time to respond to students in message, email, or other formats, even though classes themselves may be asynchronous.
+Class sizes are kept small, which ensures that instructors have time to respond to students in message, email, or other formats, even though classes themselves may be asynchronous.

 Some prospective students have the idea that online courses are easier than the on-campus variety.
 They’re not.